Phone-GWP-group

 Wood chippings - a by product from manufacturing other products - are also used to produce paper

-Pulp Processes
+Pulp processes

-Considering the environmental impact of corrugated
+Considering the environmental impact of corrugated board

 Name Description

-Semi – Chemical Flute Partially hardwood and partially recycled waste.
+Semi-chemical flute Partially hardwood and partially recycled waste.

-Waste based Flute Mediums 100% recycled waste chemically strengthened with starch.
+Waste-based flute mediums 100% recycled waste chemically strengthened with starch.

-Manufacture of paper / board
+The manufacture of paper and board

-Paper mills can have a single paper machine or several machines which make a single or variety of paper grades.
+Paper mills can have a single paper machine or several machines which make a single or a variety of paper grades.
 The process of papermaking remains the same regardless of the type of paper manufactured or the size of the machine.

-Before the pulp can be made into the finished paper product however, it must go through a process called “beating”.
+Before the pulp can be made into the finished paper product, however, it must go through a process called “beating”.
 In effect, the pulp is squeezed and pounded by machine beaters in a large tub.

 Paper to make corrugated